How to Prove a Debt is Not Yours

 3. Pull and inspect your credit report

-You should obtain a copy of your credit report from each of the three credit reporting bureaus: Equifax, TransUnion, and Experian.
-You’re entitled to a free copy of your credit report once a year through AnnualCreditReport.com.
+Next, obtain copies of your credit report from each of the three credit reporting bureaus: Equifax, TransUnion, and Experian.
+You’re entitled to a free copy of each credit report once a year through AnnualCreditReport.com.
 You can request your report through the bureaus directly.

-Once you have your credit reports, review them carefully for any errors or potentially fraudulent activity.
+Once you have your credit reports in hand, review them carefully for any errors or potentially fraudulent activity.
 Make sure any accounts on your reports are yours.
 Compare them side-by-side to ensure that the information is consistent.

-If you find a debt that you suspect is not yours, dispute it with the reporting creditor and credit bureau.
-You can send a dispute letter to both parties via certified mail.
+If you find a debt you suspect is not yours, dispute it in writing with the original creditor and debt collector.
+You can send a dispute letter to both parties by certified mail.
 Be sure to include the following information:

 • Your full name and contact information (ex. address and phone number)